eaton/ids/README.md

 # Eaton IDs

 A wrapper/nomralizer around libraries for a bunch of different ID and hash formats I've had to deal with on my personal projects.
+Broadly, I'm less interested in efficiency here than giving myself a consistent set interface for using (and occasionally switching between) different ID and hash formats.

-If you need something lightweight to deal with one particular ID type or generate hashes for a specific purpose, this is not the library for you; it'll be much simpler to pull in one of the specific libraries this one uses under the hood:
+If you need something lightweight to deal with one particular ID type or generate hashes for a specific purpose, it'll be much simpler to pull in one of the specific libraries this one uses under the hood:

-- [gtin](https://github.com/xbpf/gtin) for GTIN, UPC, EAN, etc.
-- [isbn3](https://github.com/inventaire/isbn3) for ISBN10 and ISBN13
-- [nanoid](https://github.com/ai/nanoid) for easy, URL-safe uinque IDs
+- [nanoid](https://github.com/ai/nanoid) to generate fast, URL-safe unique IDs
-- [ulid](https://github.com/perry-mitchell/ulidx) to generate and parse ULIDs (which might be pointless now that UUIDv7 is here)
+- [ulid](https://github.com/perry-mitchell/ulidx) to generate and parse ULIDs (might replace with UUIDv7)
-- [uuid](https://github.com/uuidjs/uuid) for UUIDv1-UUIDv7 support
+- [uuid](https://github.com/uuidjs/uuid) to generate UUIDv1-UUIDv7
-- [uuid25](https://github.com/uuid25/javascript) to format UUIDs in assorted ways
+- [uuid25](https://github.com/uuid25/javascript) to parse and format assorted representations of UUID data

-## The way it works
+- [fnv1a](https://github.com/sindresorhus/fnv1a) to generate quick, variable-length hashes of strings.
+- [gtin](https://github.com/xbpf/gtin) to validate and parse GTIN, UPC, EAN, etc.
+- [isbn3](https://github.com/inventaire/isbn3) to validate, parse, and convert between ISBN10 and ISBN13

+## What's In Here

 Everything is broken down into three kinds of things: